u1i/devops-course/README.md

     * [Docker Introduction](https://medium.com/zero-equals-false/docker-introduction-what-you-need-to-know-to-start-creating-containers-8ffaf064930a)

 ### Day 2
 * Assignment: Qwiklabs Kubernetes (see Exercise 2 above).
-Submit screenshot in your GitHub in a repo called 'day2-homework'
+Submit screenshot in your GitHub in a repo called 'day2-homework'.
+Post the link to the repo in Luminus.
-* Prepare for Day 3: using your Google Cloud Credits, provision a small virtual machine
+* Prepare for Day 3: using your Google Cloud Credits, provision a small virtual machine* Location: Singapore
-    * Location: Singapore
     * Type g1-small (1 vCPU, 1.7 GB Memory)
     * Boot Disk: Ubuntu 18.04 TLS
     * Firewall: Allow HTTP Traffic